No products in the cart.

 Yes 100% money back, 30 days from purchase.
 It is a no questions asked return policy, but honest feedback only helps us improve and understand our customers.
 Read more about our P-Knot Promise & 2X Lifetime Warranty

 Yes.
-Currently our website does not support check out for international orders so please email us and we will send you a link to complete your request via PayPal.
+Currently our website does support international orders.
 Please note shipping charges do increase.